hydroper-jet/lang/spec/1.0/source/src/aliases.md

 | \[\[*AliasOf*\]\] | The symbol to which this alias translates. |
 | \[\[*ParentDefinition*\]\] | The parent definition of the alias. |

+## Parent definition

+When the parent definition of an alias is a package, the alias has a fully package qualified name.

 ## ResolveAlias()

 The internal *ResolveAlias*(*type*) function takes the following steps: